Advanced Settings for Brim Variables

 Brim gives you precise control over how variables behave in your project.
 When you are creating or editing a variable, you can click the “Show Advanced Settings” to find additional options that affect generation behavior, LLM usage, aggregation configuration, and document-level constraints.
 Here’s how to use each setting.

-Enable this option if you want Brim to use its most advanced model for generating the value of this variable.
+Enable this option if you want Brim to use the most advanced model configured for generating the value of this variable.
 This can improve accuracy for complex fields but may increase generation time or cost.
 This defaults to unchecked.

 Enable for: nuanced or sensitive variables that require deeper language understanding